-Deira Private School is a combined first and middle school located in Al Twar, Dubai.
+Deira Private School is a Primary school only, located in Al Twar 3, Dubai.
 The school follows a British curriculum for children, following the Cambridge International Primary Programme.

 The story so far...

 Big changes are afoot at Deira Private School which is over 20 years old having been established in 2009.
 With its recent change in ownership, following the investment of the highly regarded Chubby Cheeks Nurseries' owners - with nurseries located in Al Taawun, Karama, Discovery Gardens and Dubai Investment Park plus a further 16 branches across five emirates in the UAE, Deira Private School (DePS), can expect to see investment in the school and growth.
 The school is currently operated as a Primary school.

 The dynamic team behind DePS and the Chubby Cheeks nurseries spoke to WhichSchoolAdvisor.com; read the interview here.

 With the involvement of the Chubby Cheeks team, one immediate change at the school has been the opening of a nursery on the school campus.
 This caters to children from 2-3 years old and also offers FS1 for 3-4 year olds.

 Introducing the school, it informs potential parents that DePS is a "Futuristic British Curriculum School that focuses on building a Happy Community, developing Students’ Character and Preparing them for Life.
 There is a special focus on building a positive character and strong foundation for our students.
 Character education helps our students become: Conscious, Committed and Competent in doing the right thing".
 The school say that it offers a family-orientated approach in a world class setting,